Chandra X-ray Observatory - HomeAbout The ChandraEducational MaterialsField GuidePhoto AlbumPress RoomResources

 Credit NASA/SAO/CXC

-Scale Image is 77 x 62 arcsec on a side.
+Scale Image is 77 x 62 arcsec across.

 Category White Dwarfs & Planetary Nebulas